 - Know what you are presenting.
 The first day, I quell fears by showing students where they should go and what they can expect.
 I give a brief presentation because students are nervous, they have questions, and I want to put students at ease.

 - Keep extra copies of whatever you will be giving students.
 Students switch in and out of classes, and you don’t want to make a printer run.
+Be sure that if you are uploading the material to a Google Classroom (or a similar platform), you have it in an easy spot.

 - Make notes.
 The days leading up to that first day, walk around with a small notebook if needed.
 Write down ideas that you want to cover with students.
 You could include points that you want to show students (they may borrow your books, only sharpen a pencil when you are not speaking).